 We offer three Associate in Technology – Welding Technology degree emphasis options: Structural Welding, Construction Welding, and Pipe Welding.

-The 7-quarter, 133 credit, Structural option is our base multi-process program.
+The 7-quarter Structural Option, which is 133 credits and includes 1,947 hours of welding course content, is our base multi-process program.
 It contains a mixture of the most common welding, cutting, and gouging processes including:

 - Shielded Metal Arc Welding (SMAW) with F1, F2, F3, and F4 group electrodes